 To view the disability documentation information, click here.

 No. Having a diagnosis is not sufficient.
-The ASO needs documentation by a qualified professional that states the current impact of your disability in a learning environment.
+The ODE needs documentation by a qualified professional that states the current impact of your disability in a learning environment.
 Once we have received both your Needs Assessment and documentation of disability, we will contact you for an appointment.
 This process takes approximately 3-5 working days to process.